 England Women v Brazil Women: Why Marta is still the one to watch

-We and our partners use technology, like cookies, and gather info that is browsing to personalise the content and advertisements shown to you and to supply you with the best experience.
+We and our partners use technologies, such as cookies, and collect information that is browsing to personalise the content and advertising shown for you and to supply you with the best online experience.

 By Emma Sanders

-When Brazil travel to Middlesbrough to carry on England on Saturday, there is 1 player everybody will have their sights set – Marta.
+When Brazil travel to take on Saturday, theres 1 player everyone will get their sights set on – Marta.

 However, what makes her so special?